-Majority of worksheets supports time series data entry.
+Most worksheets support time series data entry.
 This means that parameters of worksheets can be edited across existing inventory years.
 Time series data entry worksheet can be activated by pressing the Time Series Data Entry button located under the grid.
 This will open the following window.